Antolin1/TCRMG-GNN/INSTALL.md

 * If you want to obtain the same results as the paper, execute this [notebook](https://github.com/Antolin1/TCRMG-GNN/blob/main/notebooks/Paper-GNN.ipynb).
 You can change the generator and the use-case by changing the variables `generator` and `modelType` respectively.

 * If you want to train the GNNs again, execute this [notebook](https://github.com/Antolin1/TCRMG-GNN/blob/main/notebooks/NewTraining-GNN.ipynb).
 You can change the generator and the use-case by changing the variables `generator` and `modelType` respectively.
 It is important to note that C2ST is sensitive to the split and the trained model.
-Therefore the results may differ a bit with respect to the paper.
-However, RandomEMF should obtain the best results in all use-cases.
+Therefore the results may differ with respect to the paper.
+However, RandomEMF should obtain the best results and RANDOM should obtain the worst results.